BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 .. [#f1] Although collisions can be allowed on a per-object basis: see the :prop:`allowCollisions` property of `Object`.

+.. [#f2] Represented as an instance of the `Orientation` class, which internally uses
+	 quaternions (although you shouldn't need to worry about that).
+In the rare case where you need to manipulate orientations beyond what Scenic's operators provide, see the documentation for `Orientation`.

-.. [#f2] In fact, since :scenic:`ego` is a variable and can be reassigned, we can set :scenic:`ego` to one object, build a part of the scene around it, then reassign :scenic:`ego` and build another part of the scene.
+.. [#f3] In fact, since :scenic:`ego` is a variable and can be reassigned, we can set :scenic:`ego` to one object, build a part of the scene around it, then reassign :scenic:`ego` and build another part of the scene.

-.. [#f3] On the other hand, Scenic may have to work hard to satisfy difficult constraints.
+.. [#f4] On the other hand, Scenic may have to work hard to satisfy difficult constraints.
 Ultimately Scenic falls back on rejection sampling, which in the worst case will run forever if the constraints are inconsistent (although we impose a limit on the number of iterations: see `Scenario.generate`).